Magssch/Eventify/README.md

 You are free to contribute to our project by pull requests.

-* While editing your code, be sure to run `$ coverage run manage.py test` to check the formatting of your code before you git commit.
+* We use continuous integration with unit-testing and pep8-linting (flake8) for all commits.
+    *  Use `flake8` to check linting before commiting.
+    *  Check Test-section above for how to run tests.

 * Please ensure that the Pull Request description is complete.
 It should include the following:
     * The problem and your suggested solution
     * The operating system on which you tested your code
-    * If applicable, a relevant issue numnber
+    * If applicable, a relevant issue number

 ## License